tr1s/tris-webpack-boilerplate/README.md

 });
 ```

-When we run `npm run build`, it will run the prod build based off the `webpack.prod.js` config which also has the merged `webpack.common.js` configurations.
+When we run `npm run build`, it will run the production build based off the `webpack.prod.js` config which also has the merged `webpack.common.js` configurations.

 ```js
 /* webpack.prod.js */